-Drainage (See discussion and definitions on pages 6 and 7.)
+Drainage (See previous discussion and definitions)

 Poor.
 Limitations would be severe for foundations, lawns, shrubs, and gardens and very severe for septic systems.

 Somewhat poor.
 Limitations would be none to slight for foundations; moderate for lawns, shrubs, and gardens; and severe for septic systems.